KingSora/OverlayScrollbars/examples/README.md

 You can either use the provided online examples or run examples locally by cloning the repository.

+## Simple Examples

+If you search for the simplest examples possible, you can use either the [`CDN`](https://kingsora.github.io/OverlayScrollbars/example/cdn) or [`Node`](https://kingsora.github.io/OverlayScrollbars/example/node) example.

+Both are written in simple JavaScript and only consist of minimal initialization code and some styling.

 ## Online Examples

+All of the following examples are written in TypeScript if the corresponding framework has support for it.

 | Framework  | Examples |
 | :--- | :--- |